lamide-akanni/WORLD-JOB-LAYOFFS-EDA/README.md

 ![SC1](images/sqlscript.png)

-Dataset: ~2,361 records of layoff events — company, location, industry, headcount laid off, % of workforce, funding stage, country, funds raised.
+Dataset: ~2,361 records of layoff events; company, location, industry, headcount laid off, % of workforce, funding stage, country, funds raised.

 **Part 1: Data Cleaning**

 All work done on staging copies; the raw table is never modified.

 1. Removed duplicates.
-No unique ID existed, so I generated one with ROW_NUMBER() OVER (PARTITION BY ...) across all nine columns — partitioning on a partial column list falsely flags legitimate rows as duplicates.
+No unique ID existed, so I generated one with ROW_NUMBER() OVER (PARTITION BY ...) across all nine columns - partitioning on a partial column list falsely flags legitimate rows as duplicates.
 Since MySQL can't delete from a CTE, flagged rows were materialised into a second staging table and deleted there.
 5 true duplicates removed (2,361 → 2,356).

 2. Standardized values.
 Trimmed whitespace from company names; merged industry variants (Crypto, Crypto Currency, CryptoCurrency → Crypto); stripped the trailing period from United States.; converted date from text to a proper DATE column via STR_TO_DATE + ALTER TABLE.

 3. Handled nulls and blanks.
-Converted empty strings to NULL, then recovered missing industries with a self-join — copying the value from another row of the same company (e.g. Airbnb → Travel) instead of discarding data.
+Converted empty strings to NULL, then recovered missing industries with a self-join - copying the value from another row of the same company (e.g. Airbnb → Travel) instead of discarding data.

 4. Removed unusable data.
 Deleted rows where both layoff metrics were NULL (no analytical value), and dropped the helper row_num column.
 Final table: 1,995 clean rows.